timmywil/jquery.minlight/README.md

 ## Options

-All options can be overridden by passing an object literal like any other plugin OR with data-* attributes on the link (which can be very useful when calling minLight on more than one link at a time) e.g. `<a href="something.jpg" title="alt text" data-fade-time="300" data-img-width="750" data-container="#main" data-target="#awesome-lightbox">Open Lightbox</a>`
+All options can be overridden by passing an object literal like any other plugin<br>
+OR with data-* attributes on the link (which can be very useful when calling minLight on more than one link at a time).

+e.g.

+	<a href="something.jpg" title="alt text" data-fade-time="300" data-img-width="750"
+		data-container="#main" data-target="#awesome-lightbox">Open Lightbox</a>

-Order of precendence: data-* attributes > options passed on creation > defaults
+__Order of precendence: data-* attributes > options passed on creation > defaults__

 	Lightbox.defaults = {
 		fadeTime: "slow",